 In 2017, the port handled 25 cruise ships and around 17,000 passengers.
 In 2018, the cruise port had booked a total of 30 ship calls and handled around 17,000 passengers.
 Among the largest cruise companies calling at Prince Rupert are NCL Norwegian, also the luxury brands Oceania, Seabourn, RSSC Regent.
 Tour options include wildlife viewing (bears, whales), jet boating, hiking, seakayaking.

 As a shore excursion from Prince Rupert BC is offered bus tour travel to the North Pacific Cannery (1889-founded, at Skeena River's mouth).
 This is a National Historic Site that consists of 25 buildings, including the NPC Museum.

 Prince Rupert cruise terminal

-Prince Rupert Port Authority is responsible for port's operations.
+Prince Rupert Port Authority (PRPA) is responsible for seaport's operations.
 Passenger ferries operating from Prince Rupert include:

-- BC Ferries' service - to Queen Charlotte City (Graham Island, Haida Gwaii) and Port Hardy (Vancouver Island).
+- BC FERRIES service links to Queen Charlotte City (Graham Island, Haida Gwaii) and Port Hardy (Vancouver Island).